hbc/ngs-workshops/_posts/2014-10-31-introduction-to-galaxy.md

 In our example analysis, our goal will be to generate a list of potential eQTLs by finding SNPs within gene promoters.
 To keep things manageable, we'll restrict our search to short genes on the X-chromosome.
 To accomplish our goal we'll need to know a few things:

 1. The genes on the X-chromosome and their genomic coordinates.
 2. The lengths of these genes; we'll use the number of exons as an approximate measure.
+3. The locations of the promoters of our short genes; we'll define these as the regions just upstream of the genes' transcriptional start sites.
 4. A list of SNPs and their genomic coordinates.
-3. The locations of the promoters of our genes; we'll define these as the regions just upstream of the genes' transcriptional start sites.

 Some of these we can directly import into Galaxy, others we will calculate from within Galaxy itself.
 Let's start by importing a list of genes into Galaxy.